 Soon enough, the social network was the object of derision among tech-savvy media and the broader public.
 New York Times tech correspondent Kevin Roose compared Facebook’s reply to Trump’s Charlottesville equivocation, while blogger Sophie Wiener wrote in Splinter that the true culprit was, in fact, capitalism.
 In the minds of many, the case for banning Infowars was self-evident, a belief which Facebook’s characteristically bumbling response served only to confirm.

 Yet it is far from self-evident.
-One consideration that militates against the wisdom of banning Infowars, odious though it is, is the specter of martyrization, which always looms when a speaker who has convinced his audience that he is besieged by the liberal cultural hegemony is ostracized by the powers that be.
+One consideration that militates against it is the possibility of martyrization, which always looms when a speaker who has convinced his audience that he is besieged by the liberal cultural hegemony is ostracized by the powers that be.
 In the broadest sense, Facebook can’t make Alex Jones go away; banning him might add to his support and further radicalize his fans.
 When online platforms kick off marginal-but-popular users, they risk splintering our online ecosystem even further, encouraging disillusioned users to flock to alternative websites where gleefully prejudiced or otherwise marginal politics are the norm.
 This is a scenario we should want to avoid.

 More generally there is the question of whether Facebook should be considering the substance of its users’ politics at all.
 Infowars is an obvious candidate for banishment, but doubts about the ability of tech-company employees to exercise editorial judgment are, if well-trod and unconvincing to some on the left, not obviously misplaced — especially given the struggles Facebook, Twitter, and Google have each had with their respective curated news sections.

-All of which is to say that Hegeman’s failure to give a plausible answer to Darcy’s question does not mean that none were available.
+Hegeman’s failure to give a plausible answer to Darcy’s question does not mean that none were available.
 Some of Facebook’s critics were intelligent and thoughtful journalists who have been covering this beat for years.
 Surely they understand that social networks which choose to censor their users court unintended consequences and often make mistakes.
 Other plausible options exist, such as quarantining marginal speech rather than suppressing it entirely.
-So what, if not certitude, motivated the critics of Facebook’s loose approach to problematic speech?
+So what motivated the critics of Facebook’s loose approach to problematic speech?

 Maybe the most obvious explanation is the best: They simply want Facebook to listen to them.
-People have always wanted online authorities to listen to them.
 Self-appointed Internet watchdogs’ petitioning site moderators to ban out-group users is a continuous phenomenon of the modern web.
 Seen in this light, the criticism of Facebook by tech journalists is no different from message-board users mass-reporting undesirables, imploring the mods to kick them off.

 Perverse as it may seem, there is some value in tech companies leaving the marginal or indefensible alone.